tinsaye/bibtex-wordpress-plugin/README.md

 Altouth WPPD has no official documentation, I would prefere using it because of the simplicity and better support.
 Beside that it gives a good structure and enough independency.

 ## Work packages
-* project initialisation
+* initialize project
-** init the plugin using wppb
+    * init the plugin using wppb
-** way to install the plugin in a wordpress site for demonstration and testing ** installation instruction
+    * way to install the plugin in a wordpress site for demonstration and testing
+    * installation instruction
-** init admin interface (without functionality)
+    * init admin interface (without functionality)

 * prototype
-** it should be possible to upload or input a bibtex file in the settings section that will be used to generate simple table under a specific page
+    * it should be possible to upload or input a bibtex file in the settings section that will be used to generate simple table under a specific page
-** with this the plugin is able to convert BibTex to HTML
+    * with this the plugin is able to convert BibTex to HTML

 * BibSonomy integration
-** listing publications from BibSonomy
+    * listing publications from BibSonomy
-** consists getting a BibTex from Bibsonomy and displaying that using the prototyope
+    * consists getting a BibTex from Bibsonomy and displaying that using the prototyope

 * dynamic listing
-** filtere and mange the table ( for example year, author ...)
+    * filter and mange the table ( for example year, author ...)

 * view publications
-** display publications on the website
+    * display publications on the website

-* Manage Bibsonomy
+* manage BibSonomy
-** post publications on BibSonomy from the plugin
+    * post publications on BibSonomy from the plugin

 **Recourses:**